megantron512/dfir-training-workbook/docs/AWS/aws_ransomware.md

     ??? info "Answer"
         The user agent ends with `command#s3api.get-bucket-versioning` indicating the command executed was `aws s3api get-bucket-versioning`.
 We do not know if any additional parameters were passed.

-??? question "What AWS CLI command was caused these events to be generated?"

-    ??? tip "Hint"
-        Look at the user agent.

-    ??? info "Answer"
-        The user agent ends with `command#s3api.get-bucket-versioning` indicating the command executed was `aws s3api get-bucket-versioning`.
-We do not know if any additional parameters were passed.

 ??? question "What information can the attacker find out from running this command?
 How is it relevant to the threat actor's attack?"